replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2023-10-07T15-07-38Z.

 ### Bug Fixes {#bug-fixes-v2023-10-12-0}
-* Fixes a bug that prevented migrating from Longhorn to OpenEBS or Rook-Ceph storage when Prometheus was installed.
+* Fixes a bug introduced in v2023.10.11-0 that prevented migrating from Longhorn to OpenEBS or Rook-Ceph storage when Prometheus was installed.
+* Fixes a race condition that could prevent Prometheus from being upgraded from very old versions.

 ## v2023.10.11-0